DiseaseNeuroGenomics/PsychADxD/7_trajectory/README.md

     log_gene_counts=True,
     add_gene_scores=True,
 )
+'''
-"""For this example, we assume that the model predictions have been saved in the folders version_0 through version_9.
+For this example, we assume that the model predictions have been saved in the folders version_0 through version_9.
-We will average model predictions created after the 4th and 5th epoch (keep in mind 0-indexing in Python). """
+We will average model predictions created after the 4th and 5th epoch (keep in mind 0-indexing in Python).
+'''
 data_path = "[Path where logs are saved]/lightning_logs/"
 start_epoch = 3
 fns = []